sematext/docs/docs/logagent/output-plugin-influxdb.md

 ## Output Plugin: InfluxDB

-This plugin converts any message object to influx-line protocol.
+This plugin converts any message object to influx-line protocol:

 - Numeric fields are converted to InfluxDB fields
 - Text fields are converted to InfluxDB tags
 - Field names in nested objects (e.g. from  JSON logs) are flatten using a dot as separator

-Messages should have a "measurement" field for the InfluxDB measurement name.
+- Messages should have a "measurement" field for the InfluxDB measurement name.
 When the "measurement" field is missing, the measurement name is taken from the "logSource" field.

 ### Configuration